|Hani Morcos, MD, PhD – Professor and Chair

 Dr. Durgaprasad S obtained his MD degree from Manipal University in the year 2003.
 During his residency years he worked with dept. of Gastroenterology, KMC Hospital Manipal and performed a research study on the “Effects of Curcumin on Chronic Pancreatitis patients”.
 After obtaining his MD degree he joined the dept. of Pharmacology, KMC Manipal as Asst Professor.
 During this period he performed numerous clinical trials with Ranbaxy, one of India’s leading drug companies and with Acunova, a leading Clinical Research Organization of India.
 He also published five research articles in peer reviewed journals during this time.
 In 2009 he joined AUA as Associate Professor and has been teaching Cancer chemotherapy, Hematology, Central nervous system and Endocrine pharmacology to semester 3 and semester 4 students”.

-Dr. Sudhakar is a regular presenter at international scientific meetings.
-Most recently he attended academic events in Canada, Singapore, Malaysia, and Thailand.
-He has authored or co-authored more than 50 peer-reviewed research articles, most of which are indexed by the National Library of Medicine’s authoritative PubMed Health database.
-He is an editor, editorial board member, and reviewer for many biomedical science journals and has been invited to serve as an external examiner on numerous doctoral dissertation committees at academic institutions worldwide.
-At present, he is conducting two research projects that are approved by AUA College of Medicine.
+He is a regular presenter at international scientific meetings, and most recently presented at conferences in Singapore, Canada, Malaysia, and Thailand.
+Dr. Sudhakar has authored or co-authored more than 54 peer-reviewed research articles, most of which are indexed by the National Library of Medicine’s authoritative PubMed database.
+He is an editor, editorial board member, and reviewer for many biomedical science journals, and has been invited to serve as an external examiner on numerous doctoral dissertation committees at academic institutions worldwide.
+Dr. Sudhakar is presently conducting two research projects, which have been approved by AUA College of Medicine, Antigua.